Randy Moss Thanks Bill Belichick, Numerous Patriots In Hall Of Fame Speech

 The wideout also noted that when he was down at one point in his career, a letter he received from Scarnecchia gave him the drive to keep pushing.

-Finally, while thanking Belichick, he expressed remorse for the 2007 Patriots being unable to win the Super Bowl that season.
+Finally, while thanking Belichick, he expressed remorse for the 2007 Patriots being unable to win the Super Bowl.
 But he also thanked the Pats coach for much more than football, which got a huge smile out of the otherwise surly Belichick.

 Earlier in the day, Patriots quarterback Tom Brady sent well-wishes to Moss, even sharing an anecdote about their time together.